Welcome to an aural experience that's like nothing you've heard before

 BE OPEN Creative Think Tank

 BE OPEN is a creative think tank whose mission is to promote people and ideas today to build solutions for tomorrow.
 It is a cultural and humanitarian initiative that aims to harness the brainpower of creative leaders through a system of conferences, competitions, exhibitions, master classes, cultural and art events.
 Behind the creation of BE OPEN stands an international team united around the most successful Russian businesswoman, entrepreneur and philanthropist, Elena Baturina.
 A long-term, international, multidisciplinary, multi-faceted project, BE OPEN will allow leading contemporary thinkers and creatives to meet up with those in the media and business, discuss their ideas and visions and ultimately make change happen.

 London design Festival project

 Designed by - ARUP

 Music commissioned by - Sound and Music

-Over nine days in September, the London Design Festival features hundreds of events which take place across London, showcasing the city's pivotal role in global design.
-The London Design Festival 2015 will take place from 19-27 September.
+Over nine days in September, the London Design Festival featured hundreds of events which took place across London, showcasing the city's pivotal role in global design.
+The London Design Festival 2015 was held 19-27 September.

 The centerpeices of the Festival are our commissions, the Landmark Projects created with the help of our generous supporters.
 For these Landmark Projects we commission some of the world's greatest architects and designers to create pieces of work in London's best-loved public spaces.